CodingHobby/Jade-Sass-Gulp-Template/README.md

-# Gulp, Jade, Sass, Gulp and Bootstrap template
+# Gulp, Jade, Sass, jQuery and Bootstrap template

 This repository is a quick jumpstart template for any web developer who is tired of setting up the same project over and over again.